 21 NCAC 56 .0501 REQUIREMENTS FOR LICENSING

 (a) Education.
 The education of an applicant shall be considered in determining eligibility for licensing as a Professional Engineer.
-The following terms used by the Board for the specific educational requirements to be eligible to be licensed as a Professional Engineer are defined by the Board as follows:
+The terms used by the Board for the specific educational requirements to be eligible to be licensed as a Professional Engineer are defined as follows:

-(A) A graduate degree in Engineering from an institution in which the same discipline undergraduate engineering program has been accredited by ABET (EAC) is considered equivalent to an engineering curriculum of four or more years approved by the Board.
+(A) A graduate degree in Engineering from an institution in which the same discipline undergraduate engineering program has been accredited by ABET (EAC) shall be considered equivalent to an engineering curriculum of four or more years approved by the Board.

-(B) A bachelor's degree in Engineering Technology, whether or not accredited by the Technology Accreditation Commission (TAC) of ABET, is considered equivalent to an engineering or related science curriculum of four or more years other than one approved by the Board.
+(B) A bachelor's degree in Engineering Technology, whether or not accredited by the Technology Accreditation Commission (TAC) of ABET, shall be considered equivalent to an engineering or related science curriculum of four or more years other than one approved by the Board.

-(C) Until June 30, 2016, an associate degree in an engineering related curriculum with an additional two years of progressive engineering experience is considered equivalent to an engineering or related science curriculum of four or more years other than one approved by the Board and may be used until that date as a basis for admission to the principles and practice of engineering examination.
-Once admitted to the examination an applicant may continue to re-take the examination until required to submit a new application as set out in Rule .0503.
+(C) Until June 30, 2016, an associate degree in an engineering related curriculum with an additional two years of progressive engineering experience shall be considered equivalent to an engineering or related science curriculum of four or more years other than one approved by the Board and may be used until that date as a basis for admission to the principles and practice of engineering examination.
+Once admitted to the examination, an applicant may continue to re-take the examination until required to submit a new application as set out in Rule .0503 of this Section.
 After June 30, 2016 an associate degree shall no longer be used as a basis for admission to that examination, unless the individual has passed the fundamentals of engineering examination prior to June 30, 2016, in which case the individual may continue the process to take the principles and practices exam based upon the associate degree and it will not be necessary to qualify for admission to the principles and practice of engineering examination prior to June 30, 2016.

 (D) Foreign degrees are considered equivalent only after receipt of an evaluation report that the degree is substantially equivalent to an EAC/ABET accredited engineering curriculum from the Center for Professional Engineering Education Services, an affiliate of the National Council of Examiners for Engineering and Surveying (NCEES), or from the American Association of Collegiate Registrars and Admissions Officers (AACRAO).
 The Board shall equate the degree to an EAC/ABET accredited engineering curriculum of four or more years approved by the Board in Subparagraph (a)(1) of this Rule if it receives a substantially equivalent evaluation.

-(3) Definition.
-The terms "progressive nature of the record," "progressive engineering experience" or "progressive experience on engineering projects" mean that during the period of time in which an applicant has made a practical utilization of acquired knowledge, continuous improvement, growth and development have been shown in the utilization of that knowledge as revealed in the complexity and technical detail of the work product or work record.
-The applicant must show continuous assumption of greater individual responsibility for the work product over that period of time.
-The progressive experience on engineering projects shall be of a grade and a character which indicates to the Board that the applicant is competent to practice engineering.
+(2) Definition.
+The terms "progressive nature of the record," "progressive engineering experience" or "progressive experience on engineering projects" mean that during the period of time that an applicant has made a practical utilization of acquired knowledge, continuous improvement, growth and development have been shown in the utilization of that knowledge as revealed in the complexity and technical detail of the work product or work record.
+The applicant shall show continuous assumption of greater individual responsibility for the work product over that period of time.
+The progressive experience on engineering projects shall be of a grade and a character that indicates to the Board that the applicant is competent to practice engineering.

 (A) Graduate schooling or research in an engineering program resulting in award of a master's degree from an institution that offers EAC/ABET-accredited programs – one year;